 It was a classic case of Victorian double standards, criminal charges serious enough to suggest moral panic and reporting that inclined towards the whimsical.
 The two men were in the end cleared of having had sex with one another as there was no evidence to that effect but were found guilty of having ‘committed an offence against public morals and common decency,’ a favourite ‘catch-all’ of the Victorians.

 A case some years later involving the male prostitute John Challis and the respectable lawyer George Campbell who were arrested at the Druids Hall in Lambeth in full drag posing as women to solicit sex engendered similar headlines.

 Throughout the Victorian period Britain was a country driven by a deep sense of mission that demanded strict rules of behaviour and the rigid compliance to social norms.
 But like all societies that administer the strictures of stigma and admonishment it will in the end manifest itself only as hypocrisy and corrode that it was created to protect and preserve.
-It would seem that regardless of the law and the fear of public ridicule and disgrace there remain certain basic human instincts that can never be suppressed.
+Regardless of the law it seemed and the fear of public ridicule and disgrace, there remain certain basic human instincts that can never be suppressed.

 Tagged as: Victorian